 Japan is home to 127 million people and the third largest economy in the world, after the U.S. and China, with the fourth largest ecommerce market, offering great opportunities for businesses.
 Even if Japan is not a direct part of your growth strategy, it should be considered as part of the wider economic picture.

 After reading this guide you will understand the opportunities presented by Japan and how to take make the most of them, as well as have a general understanding of Japan’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in Japan
+2 Expanding business to Japan

 When planning how to grow your business abroad, it’s important to consider the current climate of the market you’re planning to enter.